Approved 2015; amended 2017; amended in 2021.

 - Treasurers may seek re-election on an annual basis, given that all of the following conditions are met:

-- In the event that the Vice-President, Secretary, Treasurer, or Editor is unable to serve, the President shall appoint a member to serve out the remainder of the term.
+- In the event that the Vice-President, Secretary, or Treasurer is unable to serve, the President shall appoint a member to serve out the remainder of the term.
+A vacated Past-President position shall not be appointed.

 Duties of officers